bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_C.md

 Links
 - [https://en.wikipedia.org/wiki/Clickjacking](https://en.wikipedia.org/wiki/Clickjacking)

+## Cloudborne Attack
+Researchers detected a new vulnerability dubbed ‘Cloudborne’ that could allow attackers to implant backdoor in the firmware or BMC of bare metal servers causing a variety of attack situations.

 ## Cloud Computing
 Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
 Large clouds often have functions distributed over multiple locations, each of which is a data center.